markslorach/carbon-footprint-tracker/README.md

 npm run server:dev
 ```

-Once the application is up and running, you can access it through your web browser on http://localhost:3000 The main features of the application include:
+Once the application is up and running, you can access it through your web browser on http://localhost:3000

 ## Prerequisites